dentarg/auth0-blog/_posts/2016-07-14-create-an-app-in-vuejs-2.markdown

 **Important Note:** The [`id_token` should not be used to secure an API](https://auth0.com/blog/why-should-use-accesstokens-to-secure-an-api); instead use an `access_token` with the appropriate configuration.
 You can read about how to [implement API authentication with Auth0](https://auth0.com/docs/apis) with [implicit grant](https://auth0.com/docs/api-auth/tutorials/implicit-grant).

 **Update: 21/04/2017** There is an [excellent post](https://auth0.com/blog/vuejs2-authentication-tutorial/) that clearly illustrates how to use Auth0 for authentication in a Vuejs 2 application.
-In this post, you'll learn how to obtain both `id_token` and `access_token` from Auth0, validate the `access_token` passed on from the client app to your server and retreive API resources after successfully validating the token.
+In this post, you'll learn how to obtain both `id_token` and `access_token` from Auth0, validate the `access_token` passed on from the client app to your server and retrieve API resources after successfully validating the token.

 ## Where do we go from here?